Site logo

 In rehabilitation, follow your vet’s advice, usually starting with 10-15 minutes.
 Always watch for signs of fatigue or stress and adjust accordingly.

-Potential Dangers of Lungeing
+Potential Dangers of Lunging a Horse for Beginners

 Lunging, while beneficial, carries potential dangers if not done correctly.